User Tools

 • Something to drink

-Picture 3: Connect the connecting pins as shown with each other, you need to press a little bit, to connect them completely!
+Connect the connecting pins with each other as shown.
+You need to press a little bit to connect them completely.

 Except where otherwise noted, content on this wiki is licensed under the following license: Public Domain